MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 # Deep link to an application

 You can configure deep links to a tab, to open an app install dialog, to browse within the app, and more.
-You can also use deep links in [bot](~/bots/what-are-bots.md) and [connector](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md) messages that inform users about changes to your tab, or to items within it.
-You can create a deep link for the app after the app is listed in the Teams store and deep link to an app isn't supported for custom apps.
+Use deep links in [bot](~/bots/what-are-bots.md) and [connector](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md) messages that inform users about changes to your tab, or to items within it.
+Create a deep link for your app after the app is listed in the Teams store.
+Deep link to an app isn't supported for custom apps.

 If your app is approved for mobile platform, you can create a deep link to the app on mobile.
 If you want the deep link to work on Teams-iOS, you’ll need the Apple App Store Connect Team ID additionally for the deep link to work on Teams-iOS.
 For more information, see [how to update Apple App Store Connect Team ID](../deploy-and-publish/appsource/prepare/update-apple-store-team-connect-id.md).